 Like everything in self-publishing, this gets easier the more books you have.

-Selling direct is not the easy option, or the quickest way to build your author business but having your own transactional website at the core of your booksales strategy is highly recommended by ALLi and one of the four pillars of the Self-publishing 3.0 campaign.
+Selling direct is not the easy option, or the quickest way to build your author business but having your own transactional website at the core of your booksales strategy is highly recommended by ALLi and one of the seven pillars of the Self-publishing 3.0 campaign.

 Advantages of Selling Books on your Author Website